 Your Education

-It’s true that CISSP certification can help you obtain a higher-paying job, but your background education can affect how high your salary can get, even with such a high-ranking certification.
-For example, if you have a Bachelor of Business Administration, along with professional certification, your salary will range between $70,000 and $120,000 every year.
-This estimate will range between $80,000 and $130,000 a year if you have a Bachelor of Science.
+CISSP certification can indeed help you obtain a higher-paying job, but your background education can affect how high your salary can get, even with such a high-ranking certification.
+For example, if you have a Bachelor of Business Administration and a professional certification, your salary will range between $70,000 and $120,000 annually.
+This estimate will range between $80,000 and $130,000 annually if you have a Bachelor of Science.

 Your Experience

-Your work experience in the cybersecurity field, the number of years, the companies you’ve worked with as well as the major projects you worked on can all affect your starting salary.
+Your work experience in the cybersecurity field, the number of years, the companies you’ve worked with, and the major projects you worked on can all affect your starting salary.
 A great number of people reach the highest estimate for their salaries when they’ve worked in reputable companies for a period of 10 to 20 years.
-The CISSP certification requires five years of working experience in the cybersecurity field, which means many applicants have accumulated significant experience by then.
+The CISSP certification requires five years of working experience in cybersecurity, which means many applicants have accumulated significant experience by then.

 Where You Work

-The organisation your desire to work for will affect your salary greatly.
-Applying to work for a startup company, still with limited resources, will most likely pay less than applying to work for an international and globally-recognised organisation such as Oracle or Google.
-The choice of industry as well can affect your salary, as organisations in the financial and healthcare fields offer the highest salaries for CISSPs.
+The organisation you desire to work for will affect your salary greatly.
+Applying to work for a startup company, still with limited resources, will most likely pay less than applying to work for an international and globally recognised organisation such as Oracle or Google.
+The choice of the industry can also affect your salary, as organisations in the financial and healthcare fields offer the highest salaries for CISSPs.
 To determine the best industry and organisation for you, it’s best if you compare several organisations across different industries.

 Your Job